minjibir/playframework/documentation/manual/working/commonGuide/production/cloud/Deploying-CleverCloud.md

 ## [Optional] Configure your application
-You can custom your application with a `clevercloud/sbt.json` file.
+You can customize your application with a `clevercloud/sbt.json` file.

 The file must contain the following fields: